SGRv2/policies/citizen_code_of_conduct.md

 ## 7. Reporting Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-[Shreyasi Ghosh Ray 9674367314 shreyasighoshray@gmail.com].
+Shreyasi Ghosh Ray
+9674367314
+shreyasighoshray@gmail.com

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ## 8. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify [CoStAA, BITS Pilani] with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify CoStAA, BITS Pilani with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies. https://bits-apogee.org/2019intro/

 [NOTE: Every organization's governing policies should dictate how you handle warnings and expulsions of community members.
 It is strongly recommended that you mention those policies here or in Section 7 and that you include a mechanism for addressing grievances.]